 There are tons of lists out there for the best Visual Studio Code extensions.
-Most are focused on general productivity or front-end development, with very few recommendations for .NET Core/C#.
-For that reason I decided to put this list together to help out anyone else using it for the same reason.
+Most are focused on general productivity or front-end development, with very few recommendations for .NET Core and C# specifically.
+That’s why I decided to put this list together.

 #1: C# for Visual Studio Code

 The C# extension is the starting point if you want to write for .NET Core in VSCode.
 It brings with it many features that a Visual Studio developer will expect such as Intellisense, syntax highlighting, debugging, and more.

 The extension is technically still in beta but is fairly stable nonetheless.
 The only frequent problem I’ve had with it is randomly losing Intellisense, which requires a restart of the extension through the Command Palette via the

 #2: Visual Studio Keymap

 Anyone who’s spent time learning and mastering keyboard shortcuts in Visual Studio will feel lost when starting out with VSCode.
 Visual Studio Keymap brings you as close as possible to the mappings from Visual Studio, with the exception of functionality that isn’t supported in VSCode.